Anna-Roberts96/Anna-Roberts96/README.md

 During my bootcamp I used Python to create small programs and capstone projects with variables and booleans, if/elif/else blocks, for and while loops, lists and dictionaries, file I/O, functions and class objects.
 During workshops I have also learnt some basics on SQL, HTML, CSS and Javascript and GIT.

-I have recently started training with Sparta Global.
-Watch this space...

 ## How to reach me: